FRCR (Oncology) Part 1 – preparation, guidance & resources for overseas doctors

 Relevant Jobs

-An NHS Trust in the South West of England is looking for a Specialty Doctor in Oncology with an interest in Acute Oncology and Chemotherapy Services.
-The Oncology department comprises a team of consultants, senior nursing staff, and a multidisciplinary team, supported by a large team of middle-grade doctors.
-This Oncology job is open to both international applications and UK-based doctors, though those with European Specialist qualifications or MRCP/MRCPath are most encouraged to apply.
+An NHS district general hospital in the North of Scotland is looking for a Consultant Clinical Oncologist with an interest in Lung, Head & Neck, or Breast cancer.
+The oncology department comprises a team of 7 consultants and is supported by a large team of middle grade doctors.
+This Clinical Oncology job is open to both international applications and UK-based doctors, though those with European Specialist or FRCR (or equivalent) are most encouraged to apply.

 JOB REQUIREMENTS AND DETAILS